18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-a-amended-authorizations.md

 [city pair rate](https://cpsearch.fas.gsa.gov/cpsearch/search.do?method=enter)
-for each leg of your trip (note that this calculator shows the one-way price), you must submit an amended authorization in Concur, which should be generated for you within an hour of your rebooking.
+for each leg of your trip (note that this calculator shows the one-way price), you must submit an amended authorization in Concur, which should be generated for you within an hour of your re-booking.

 Otherwise, carry on with your new itinerary.
 Depending on the changes you make to your trip, additional action in Concur may be required upon your return.
 Read